IzzySoft/HistView/doc/readme.txt

 Up to a certain degree, your history files must look like mine - I mean, syntactically.
 That is, each line must be clearly identifyable:
-Lines starting with "#", "$" or "--" are treated as comments and are ignored (you may configure these "identifiers" inside of histview.inc to add/remove identifiers).
+Lines starting with "#", "$" or "--" are treated as comments and are ignored (you may configure these "identifiers", see below, to add/remove identifiers).
 The line naming the version must have a distinct identifier (I use the syntax "v<version-number>", so the "v" is the identifier here).
 All identifiers can be configured via the histview::set_mark() method.
 See the example histview.php included with this package for more information.

 ===============================================================================